erik78se/hello-world/README.md

-This repo is dedicated to juju development.

-Look in the wiki for tutorials.

-Start with the "Hello World" tutorial: https://github.com/erik78se/juju/wiki/The-hello-world-charm
+This is the working code for the "Hello World" tutorial: https://github.com/erik78se/juju/wiki/The-hello-world-charm

-Happy to get your feedback.
+Please feedback if you find this useful or file an issue if you find problems.